wowemulation-dev/warcraft-rs/docs/guides/mpq-archives.md

         }
         Err(_) => {
             println!("No listfile found in archive");
-            // Note: list_all() method doesn't exist in the actual API
-            // You need to know filenames or have a listfile }
+            // You'll need to know exact filenames to extract without a listfile }
     }